ElucidSolutions/fpt/modules/presentation/Readme.md

 /*
   Accepts no arguments and enables tab focus on this step instance's focus element.

+  This function is be called when IntroJS highlights this step instance.
 */
 presentation_ButtonStepInstance.prototype.onHighlight = function () {
   this.getFocusElement ().attr ('tabindex', 0);